-The new Mission Hills Haikou is a project of such enormity that it is hard to get one's head around the size and cost and vision involved.
+The newer Mission Hills Haikou is a project of such enormity that it is hard to get one's head around the size, cost and vision involved.

-The entertainment precinct (Lan Kwai Fong Haikou) will be complete by christmas 2014, and will include brand and luxury shopping, all sorts of entertainment, a plethora of dining options and some name hotels.
+Mission Hills Haikou also includes an entertainment precinct (Lan Kwai Fong Haikou) with brand and luxury shopping, all sorts of entertainment, a plethora of dining options and some name hotels.

-There is also a vast Movie Theme town nearing completion which will both attract throngs of visitors and be used as a site for new movies to be made....
+There is also a vast Movie Theme town which attracts throngs of visitors and is used as a site for new movies to be made....

 So Mission Hills is much more than a golf project!

-The Blackstone course at Mission Hills Haikou is THE Championship course, and the course where all the big tournaments are now being played...
+The Blackstone course at Mission Hills Haikou is The Championship Course, and is the course where all the big tournaments are now being played...

 Blackstone is aptly named.

-There is plenty of black lava stone dominating the scenery, the surrounds, the carries etc...
+There is plenty of black lava stone dominating the scenery & the surrounds

 The course has a character of it's own.
 It has the look and feel of a championship course from the moment you walk on to the first tee.